Kaurareg: Identity and recognition

-The forum found that community fragementation, followed by loss of culture and identity, disempoowerment and government systems, were the things affecting the Kaurareg people negatively the most.
+The forum found that community fragmentation, followed by loss of culture and identity, disempowerment and government systems, were the things affecting the Kaurareg people negatively the most.

 Traditional practices

 The Kaurareg distinguish at least six kinds of tide.
 Knowing where to hunt and fish, and in which kinds of currents, allows the Kaurareg access to a wide range of seafood.
 A strong ethic of sustainability means that over-hunting is punished.
 Kaurareg marine lore teaches "one can fish successfully only when one is hungry".

 The story of these people was featured in the SBS television program Living Black.
 Kaurareg men were long-haired and went naked, save for as belt, while the women, apart from periods of mourning when it was removed, and replaced by a soger (long fringed skirt) wore a leaf petticoat (zazi), and had closely cropped hair.
 Both septum piercing and wooden lobe plugs were customary.

 Death rites among the Kaurareg were apparently the same as those prevailing among the Mua and other Islanders.
 Once the deceased's mari (spirit) left the body, the latter was laid on a sara (mortuary bier raised on four legs) and left until decomposition stripped the flesh from the bones, and the latter were rubbed with red, gathered within a bark sheath and buried in a sand mound surrounded by shells, skulls and dugong bones.